PersiaML/tutorials/src/customization/index.md

 ## Training Data

-A `PersiaBatch` consists of three parts: ID Type Feature, Non-ID Type Feature and Label.
+In PERSIA, we use the `PersiaBatch` data structure to encode the training data. `PersiaBatch` typically consists of three parts: ID Type Feature, Non-ID Type Feature and Label.

 ### Add ID Type Feature
 `IDTypeFeature` declares categorical data with variable length.
 It is a sparse matrix (`List[np.array]`) in [LIL](https://scipy-lectures.org/advanced/scipy_sparse/lil_matrix.html) format.
 Note that it only accepts `np.uint64` elements.